-If you are planning a trip to Italy anytime soon, then you may have wondered if you should pay a visit to the country’s fashion capital, Milan.
+If you are planning a trip to Italy anytime soon, then you may have wondered: “Is Milan worth visiting?”.

 - What is Milan known for?

 - Reasons why you should visit Milan, Italy

 - 01. Milan cathedral (the Duomo) is truly impressive

 - 02. The Vittorio Emanuele gallery is worth admiring even if you aren't buying anything

 - 03. You want to see the Last Supper

 - 05. You want to see a performance at the famous Teatro alla Scala

 - 06. You can visit a medieval castle